Eurocc-Italy/dl_api/datalake_api/README.md

 - models: Validates request parameters as dictated by the schemas provided within the swagger.yaml file

 ## API calls examples via curl
 The OpenAPI documentation can be used in order to obtain the below commands.
+Whwn the API server is running it is possible to execute the following curl commands to call the API.

 **download** a document at path/to/file
 ```bash